-This factsheet is aimed at professionals working with single parents but it may also be of value to single parents themselves.
+This advice guide is aimed at professionals working with single parents but it may also be of value to single parents themselves.
 It explains what actions single parents have to take (conditionality) in order to be awarded, and remain entitled to, jobseeker’s allowance while seeking employment.
 It looks at difficulties that may be encountered and penalties (sanctions) that may be imposed.
-See also Universal Credit, Money for Single Parents and Money If You Are Working factsheets.
+See also Universal Credit, Money for Single Parents and Money If You Are Working advice guides.

 The benefit claiming process

 A new claim for jobseeker’s allowance is made online or by calling the benefit claim line.